 If you’re really nervous about hanging, you can trace the size of the frames onto paper and tape the shapes up on the wall first.
 That way you can easily adjust the spacing and placement before committing to a nail.

 Another option is to have your art professionally hung.
 Ask your local framing shop or art gallery for a recommendation on expert hangers.
 You can spend so much on custom framing and printing, but if you decide on a very difficult photo grid and you hang them crooked or a little off, it totally takes away from what you’re trying to do.
 As my project was already very inexpensive (with frames from Ikea and printing at the drugstore), it was within the budget to have the photos professionally hung.

 I feel like it’s so easy for everyone to get stuck in a day-to-day routine.
-Having our Flytographer photographs from our trip to Paris up in such a central place in our home really takes me back to our romantic time there – it’s my daily reminder of a special trip.
+Having our Flytographer photographs from our trip to Paris up in such a central place in our home really takes me back to our romantic time there — it’s my daily reminder of our special trip.

-Gillian Segal is principal & founder of Gillian Segal Design in Vancouver, a boutique full-service interior-design firm specializing in custom residential design.
+Gillian Segal is principal & founder of Gillian Segal Design in Vancouver, a boutique full-service interior design firm specializing in custom residential design.
 Gillian has always had a passion for design.
-While watching her parents build their first family home, she quickly realized that thoughtful design can have a profoundly positive impact on quality of life.
+While watching her parents build their first family home, she quickly realized that thoughtful design can have a profoundly positive impact on the quality of life.
 After completing her Bachelor of Arts degree, Gillian pursued her true passion for design by attending B.C.I.T’s Interior Design program and graduated magna cum laude.
 After earning her CID and working with some of Vancouver’s top design firms, Gillian decided to start her eponymous design firm.
-She describes her personal style as “modern, eclectic glamour.”
-Inspired by her travels and love for design of decades past, Gillian loves blending the old and the new.
+She describes her personal style as “modern eclectic glamour.”
+Inspired by her travels and love for the design of decades past, Gillian loves blending the old and the new.